 Key Considerations for Estate Planning

 Effective estate planning involves more than just understanding your estate’s value.
-It requires considering various strategies to minimize inheritance tax liability.
+It requires considering various strategies to reduce your IHT liability — legally and well in advance.
 Some key considerations include:

-By carefully planning your estate and considering the implications of inheritance tax, you can ensure that your loved ones receive the maximum benefit from your estate.
+By carefully planning your estate and considering the implications of inheritance tax, you can ensure that your loved ones receive the maximum benefit from what you’ve worked a lifetime to build.

 Ways to Mitigate Inheritance Tax Liability